appuio/website/content/blog/2021-12-15-partnerschaft-mit-isovalent/index.en.md

 Cilium is a critical piece of the new APPUiO Cloud.
 It allows us to:

 * Provide advanced networking configurations, to help secure the multi-tenant environment.
-* Bring observability into the network layer, which would be oitherwise hard (or downright impossible) because of the restricted nature of APPUiO Cloud.
+* Bring observability into the network layer, which would be otherwise hard (or downright impossible) because of the restricted nature of APPUiO Cloud.
 * Enhance network policies, with way more possibilities than those offered by Kubernetes or even OpenShift.
 * Implement Kubernetes LoadBalancer services with BGP, which makes it possible to offer this service on cloudscale.ch.
 * Future proofing our network technology, and to prepare for scalable cluster networking.